BiodataMiningGroup/quimbi/README.md

 ## Data Creation
 To create appropriate data files navigate into the quimbi/pyscripts directory and call:
 `docker build -t quimbi/dataparser .`

-`docker run --rm quimbi/dataparser`
+`docker run -v path-to-data:/data --rm quimbi/dataparser`
 For information about the required command line parameter use `-h`.

 The script needs the MSI data to be in HDF5 format.
-In case of raw data we refer to our preprocessing pipeline [A Mad Pie](https://github.com/Kawue/amadpie/).
+In case of raw data we refer to our preprocessing pipeline [ProViM](https://github.com/Kawue/provim).
 In case of processed data we refer to our parser [imzML-to-HDF5-Parser](https://github.com/Kawue/imzML-to-HDF5).

 ## Data Files